ryrob30/mobile-services.en/help/android/configuration/json-config/json-config.md

     * For `optedout`, the hits are discarded.
     * For `optunknown`, if your report suite is timestamp-enabled, hits are saved until the privacy status changes to opt-in (hits are sent) or opt-out (hits are discarded).

-    If your report suite is not timestamp-enabled, hits are discarded until the privacy status changes to opt in.
+    If your report suite is not timestamp-enabled, hits are discarded until the privacy status changes to `optedin`.
 This only sets the initial value.
 If this value is set or changed in code, the new value is used until it is changed again, or when the app is uninstalled and reinstalled.

 * **referrerTimeout**
   * Minimum SDK version: 4.1